NZLouislu/nzlouis-property-ai/stories/forecast-like-function.md

 ### Description

-Users experience issues with pagination when navigating away from and back to the "All suburbs" page.
-The pagination state needs to be properly maintained to allow seamless continuation of data loading.
+As a user, I want to be able to like property cards on the forecast page so that I can save interesting properties for later review and analysis.

 ### Acceptance Criteria

-#### Scenario 1: Basic Pagination
+#### Scenario 1: Like Property

-1. Navigate to the "All suburbs" page
+1. Navigate to the forecast page
-2. Scroll to load multiple pages of data
-3. Verify that all pages load correctly without interruption
+2. Locate a property card with a like button/icon
+3. Click the like button/icon
+4. Verify that the like is recorded and visually indicated

-#### Scenario 2: Navigation and Return
+#### Scenario 2: View Liked Properties

-1. Access "All suburbs" page and load 2 pages of data
+1. Like several properties on the forecast page
-2. Navigate to a specific suburb page
+2. Navigate to the Favorites section/page
+3. Verify that all liked properties are displayed
+4. Confirm that the like count is accurate

+#### Scenario 3: Unlike Property

-3. Return to the "All suburbs" page
+1. Navigate to the Favorites section/page
-4. Verify that pagination continues from where it left off, allowing loading of page 3 and subsequent pages
+2. Locate a previously liked property
+3. Click the like button/icon to unlike
+4. Verify that the property is removed from favorites

 ### Technical Implementation